-2014 marks a significant birthday for KUP.
-It is 15-years since we launched the PowerWave UPS range, which was the first 3-Phase transformerless UPS introduced to the UK & Ireland.
-So how has this technology innovation faired since then?
+2014 marks a significant birthday for Kohler Uninterruptible Power.
+It is 15-years since we launched the PowerWave range, which was the first 3-Phase transformerless UPS technology introduced to the UK & Ireland.
+So how has this uninterruptible power supply innovation fared since then?

-The boasts of using 3-Phase transformerless UPS were focussed on significant improvements in efficiency and related energy/carbon footprint savings, reduced cooling requirements and a much smaller UPS physical footprint with a higher power density.
+The boasts of using 3-Phase transformerless UPS systems were focussed on significant improvements in efficiency and related energy/carbon footprint savings, reduced cooling requirements and a much smaller UPS power supply physical footprint with a higher power density.

-The first PowerWave transformerless UPS certainly lived up to the boast with a 4%-5% efficiency improvement, compared to its competitors.
-However, the power rating of the UPS was a pretty small 5kVA, so it could be argued that energy savings could be counted in pennies rather than pounds – but they were energy cost savings none the less.
+The first PowerWave transformerless UPS system certainly lived up to the boast with a 4%-5% efficiency improvement, compared to its competitors.
+However, the power rating of the uninterruptible power supply was a pretty small 5kVA, so it could be argued that energy savings could be counted in pennies rather than pounds – but they were energy cost savings nonetheless.

-The power rating of the PowerWave range quickly grew, with up to a 100kVA UPS being available a couple of years after the initial launch.
-Still with a 4%-5% efficiency improvement compared to transformer-based UPS, typical energy cost savings of £3,000 per annum for a 100kVA unit operating at a 75% load could then be achieved.
-With a typical UPS working life-span of over 10-years, early adopters of 3-Phase transformerless UPS in the first few years of the millennium should now be counting their pounds with the energy cost savings they have accrued over the years.
+The power rating of the PowerWave transformerless systems quickly grew, with up to a 100 kVA uninterruptible power supply being available a couple of years after the initial launch.
+Still with a 4%-5% efficiency improvement compared to transformer-based UPS power supplies.
+Typical energy cost savings of £3,000 per annum for a 100 kVA unit operating at a 75% load could then be achieved.
+With typical uninterruptible power supplies having a working life-span of over 10-years, early adopters of 3-Phase transformerless UPS systems in the first few years of the millennium should now be counting their pounds with the energy cost savings they have accrued over the years.

-A big growth driver for 3-Phase transformerless UPS has been the need for much higher kVA ratings to meet increasing power demands for larger & larger Datacentres.
-A 400kVA / 500kVA UPS is used as a basic building block to meet the power needs of these Datacentres.
-With a typical power requirement of >3MVA, the energy savings of using a 3-Phase transformerless UPS are therefore very, very significant – >£100k1 over the typical life-cycle for every 1% gain in efficiency.
+A big growth driver for 3-Phase transformerless UPS systems has been the need for much higher kVA ratings to meet increasing power demands for larger & larger data centre operations.
+A 400 kVA / 500 kVA UPS power supply is used as a basic building block to meet the power needs of these data centre designs.
+With a typical power requirement of >3MVA, the energy savings of using a 3-Phase transformerless UPS systems are therefore very, very significant – >£100k1 over the typical life-cycle for every 1% gain in efficiency.

-Going back to the first 5kVA transformerless UPS we introduced in 1999.
-Again, it met it’s boast of a smaller footprint, lower weight and higher power density.
-But move forward 15-years with a 500kVA transformerless UPS, the footprint and weight saving is again significant compared to its transformer-based competitor – the PowerWave 6000 500kVA transformerless offers a 24% space saving, weighs 47% less and provides a high power density of 335 kW/m2.
+Going back to the first 5kVA transformerless systems we introduced in 1999.
+Again, it met its boast of a smaller footprint, lower weight and higher power density.
+But move forward 15-years with a 500kVA transformerless UPS power supply, the footprint and weight saving is again significant compared to its transformer-based uninterruptible power supply competitor – the PowerWave 6000 500kVA transformerless system offers a 24% space saving, weighs 47% less and provides a high power density of 335 kW/m2.

-All these benefits can be supported by hard facts, shown through the adoption of transformerless UPS technology.
-The recently published 2014 World UPS Report, IMS Technology shows that sales of 3-Phase transformerless UPS caught up with 3-Phase transformer-based UPS sales around 2007, but since then have dramatically surged ahead.
-In 2013, there were over twice as many 3-Phase transformerless UPS sold and that ratio is set to grow further over the next-five years to reach nearly 5:1 by 2018, which, in its self, is a particularly ringing endorsement of this technology.
+All these benefits can be supported by hard facts, shown through the adoption of 3-phase transformerless UPS technology.
+The recently published 2014 World UPS Report, IMS Technology shows that sales of 3-Phase transformerless UPS systems caught up with 3-Phase transformer-based UPS power supplies sales around 2007, but since then have dramatically surged ahead.
+In 2013, there were over twice as many 3-Phase transformerless UPS systems sold and that ratio is set to grow further over the next five years to reach nearly 5:1 by 2018, which, in itself, is a particularly ringing endorsement of this modern technology.

-The innovation and benefits of 3-Phase transformerless UPS technology are well worth celebrating!
+The power protection innovation and benefits of 3-Phase transformerless UPS technology are well worth celebrating!

 1 3MVA @ 50% Load / 96% Efficiency